Frozen Backpropagation: Relaxing Weight Symmetry in Deep Spiking Neural Networks: Additional Results

 \subsection{Impact of Weight Magnitude Mismatch}

-In Section~\ref{chap:fbp:sec:wmismatch}, we quantified the gradient bias introduced by the magnitude mismatch between forward and feedback weights.
+In Section~\ref{chap:fbp:results:tc-wmismatch}, we quantified the gradient bias introduced by the magnitude mismatch between forward and feedback weights.
 To do so, we measured the cosine similarity between true weight updates, computed using gradients based solely on forward weights (i.e., by replacing \(B\) with \(W\) in step~\ref{chap:fbp:alg:step-db} of Algorithm~\ref{chap:fbp:alg:bp-dualnetwork}), and actual weight updates, relying on neuron errors propagated through feedback weights.
 We showed that \gls{fbp} maintains near-perfect alignment, consistently achieving higher cosine similarity compared to \gls{sfa} and \gls{ss}.
-Here, we provide additional figures on CIFAR-10 (Figure~\ref{chap:fbp:fig:cosim-dw-all-cifar10}) and CIFAR-100 (Figure~\ref{chap:fbp:fig:cosim-dw-all-cifar100}) across all trainable layers.
-Note that ``layer'' refers to trainable layers only.
-Also, the last fully-connected layer is excluded because all methods receive the same neuron errors, resulting in identical weight changes.
-These results highlight that cosine similarity tends to decrease in early layers due to accumulated gradient bias during the \gls{bp} phase. \gls{fbp} is less impacted than \gls{sfa} and \gls{ss} by this accumulated bias, which could indicate better scalability to deeper networks.
+Here, we provide additional figures on CIFAR-10 (Figure~\ref{chap:fbp:fig:cosim-dw-all-cifar10}) and CIFAR-100 (Figure~\ref{chap:fbp:fig:cosim-dw-all-cifar100}) across all the trainable layers of a temporally-coded VGG-11.
+Note that the last fully-connected layer is excluded because all methods receive the same neuron errors, resulting in identical weight changes.
+These results highlight that cosine similarity tends to decrease in early layers due to accumulated gradient bias during the \gls{bp} phase. \gls{fbp} is less impacted than \gls{sfa} and \gls{ss} by this accumulated bias, which explains its better scalability to deeper networks.